Viewers empathize with photos taken from the heart

 The kind of photographer I’ve become has been a journey in which I’ve been able to gather knowledge and inspiration, as well as the ability to create from out of my heart, to create very much my own work, to find my own particular thumb print.

-The conclusions of this long search lie in my five books, which include two educational works.
+The conclusions of this long search lie in my seven books, which include two educational works.

 2003 Beautiful People